0xBcamp/Moon-Tutorial/README.md

 ```
 cd moon-sdk
 ```
-3. Install  @moonup/moon-sdk, which will give install the dependencies needed to start our project.
+3. Install  @moonup/moon-sdk, which will install the dependencies needed to start our project.

 Using npm
 ```